-T^{HE} College graduates or certifies students from the following courses: General College, pre-Seminary, Education, pre-Medical, pre-Law, pre-Engineering, Business Administration, Forestry, and Nursing.
+THE COLLECE graduates or certifies students from the following courses: General College, pre-Seminary, Education, pre-Medical, pre-Law, pre-Engineering, pre-Business Administration, pre-Forestry, and pre-Nursing.

 Every student (except those few who register as "Unclassified") must, in addition to the physical education required of freshmen and sophomores, fulfill the requirements of the course from which he elects to graduate.
 The requirements in each course are listed below.